allenallen512/stigg_test/stigg-test-allen/README.md

 - Allow users to "self-serve" themselves with projects, summaries, etc.
 - Alert users when their limits have reached certain thresholds.
 - Time-based deals.
 First x users get this, second n users get this...
+- Add checks to users cannot game the system by adding features quickly back to back.